Kartik brilliant choice for 'Hera Pheri 3', makers and Akshay should sort out things: Suniel Shetty | Entertainment

 Last week at an event in Delhi, Kumar had confirmed his exit from ''Hera Pheri 3'' citing creative differences.
 Prior to that, Rawal had said the upcoming movie will soon go on the floors with Aaryan taking over the role of Raju.

-Amid Aaryan's entry in the third installment of the movie, Shetty said no one can replace Kumar as the streetsmart Raju.
+Amid Aaryan's entry in the third installment of the movie, Shetty on Thursday said no one can replace Kumar as the streetsmart Raju.

 ''Kartik Aaryan is a brilliant choice, (but) he is not playing Raju.
 Kartik is an absolute new character and he will bring amazing energy to the role that he would play.